 The wayfinding strategy for the 3Ts Redevelopment will mean that visitors to the new hospital buildings will be able to navigate using feature wall artworks, as well as the standard signage system.

-12 local and emerging artists and illustrators will be invited to create original works in response to the theme ‘Connect with Place’.
+12 local and emerging artists and illustrators have been invited to create original works in response to the theme ‘Connect with Place’.

 The artworks will:

 - differentiate lift cores

 - provide visitors with straightforward and enjoyable journeys

 This visual approach will be particularly beneficial to non-English speakers, patients with dementia and children.